 Straight off, there are a few details to iron out.
-Trail running isn’t just heading for the hills and running through the local paths you might run in a cross country event (more of which you can find out about here if that’s your goal ).
+Trail running isn’t just heading for the hills and running through the local paths you might run in a cross country event.
 True trail running – the kind we’ll be talking about here – gets you out and away from the modern world.
 Deep forests.
 Mountain tracks.
 Scenery that needs to be seen to be believed.
 This is the trail running that often lasts for more than an hour and can have you alone in nature with nothing but your thoughts and what you’ve brought with you.
 That’s the trail running we mean.

 Before you begin